Qubeo/cointoss-rust/learning/misc.md

 Can I get the agent address from the Conductor in JS?
 How?
 Conductor functions in the HDK?

 In N2N messaging, how do I, as an agent, know where does the message come from??
 How to decide which logic goes where?
-(N2N vs. zome calls etc))
+(N2N vs. zome calls etc.))

 **Issues**